 Accountability

 We receive the mandate for our work from the communities we serve.
-We serve as a bridge between our communities and the statutory services working to address child abuse, exploitation and trafficking.
+We serve as a bridge between our communities and the statutory services working to address child abuse, exploitation, trafficking and other forms of adverse childhood experiences.

 Partnerships